Hidden Treasures of Japan

 The Iya Valley’s steep mountain surroundings, holy atmosphere, and significance in Japanese history have caused the area to be known as ‘Tibet of Japan’.

-During Awa Odori Festival Season (August tour), you will be given the accommodation name at time of booking.
+During Awa Odori Festival Season (August tour), you will be given accommodation at the time of booking.

 Kyoto (3 nights)